richard-shan/fabRepo/docs/lessons/week1/gitlab.md

 ERROR: Job failed: exit code 1
 </code></pre>
 <br>
-I was unable to solve the error for about a half hour because I didn't know how to find the error message and I was simply modifying code snippets which I thought were problematic.
+I was unable to solve the error for about a half hour because I didn't know how to find the error message and I was stuck modifying code snippets which I thought were problematic.
 However, when I checked my email, I recieved a notification that my job failed and clicked the link which brought me to the Jobs page on GitLab.
 The Jobs page itself was a difficult location to navigate to, and only there could I see the actual console error message output.
-After I was able to see the error, debugging was easy.
+However, after I was able to see the error, debugging was easy.

 <center>
 <img src="../../../pics/week1/jobs.jpg" alt="Jobs Menu Page" width="450"/>